British retailers start online sales early

 "Christmas, ultimately once all the final sums are done, will turn out to be acceptable but not exceptional," he said.

-He said the sector expected a modest increase in cash spending against a year ago, but not necessarily any significant increase in real terms once inflation was stripped out.
+He said the sector expected a modest increase in cash spending against a year go, but not necessarily any significant increase in real terms once inflation was stripped out.

 Many British families' budgets are stretched, according to a survey from Markit that showed the biggest deterioration in household finances for seven months.